 - It may be used to buy back any pre-existing bonds present in the open market.

 - They are normally classified as the restricted asset for the issuing business.

 - In the balance sheet, sinking bond funds are recorded under the non-current asset section with account label as Investments.

-- Although these bonds are composed only of cash, it is never a part of current assets as it is primarily been prepared to pay off the long-term debt and not current liabilities.
+- Although these bonds are composed only of cash, it is never a part of current assets as it has primarily been prepared to pay off the long-term debt and not current liabilities.

 Sinking Fund bonds are made when the issuing company has to safeguard itself from interest rate risk and default risk.
-The sinking fund bonds are formed by the business which is not cash-rich rather they are cash deficient and have strained financial health.
-They are normally visualized as collateral for the holder of debt which would be used by them when the company defaults.
+The sinking fund bonds are formed by the business, which is not cash-rich.
+Rather, they are cash deficient and have strained financial health.
+They are normally visualized as collateral for the holder of the debt, which would be used by them when the company defaults.

 The business may incorporate this bond under the supervision of a trustee.
 The trustee is an independent member that would supervise the administration of such bonds.
 The trustee is required in such situations due to the larger size of sinking funds, and these funds have to be managed the system so that it could be used to redeem the debt early.